 5. How do I get started with a nonprofit accountant?

-- First, consider your needs.
-You want to make sure that whoever is the nonprofit accountant for your organization will fulfill those needs.
-Make a list of the tasks you need to be accomplished.
-Make sure you know which of those needs require a nonprofit accountant and which require a bookkeeper (you may find both during this process!).
+- Consider your organization’s needs.
+Your nonprofit accountant needs to be able to fulfill those particular needs, so make a list of the tasks you need a financial professional to accomplish.
+Double-check your list so you know which of those needs require a nonprofit accountant and which are better suited to a bookkeeper.

-- Second, conduct research.
-Googling your accounting needs or searching online can help you learn more about the nonprofit accountant options that are out there.
-Start making a list of names of the places and people who will help you fulfill your needs.
+- Begin your research online.
+Googling your accounting needs or searching for an accountant online can help you learn more about the available options and start making a list of potential accountants.
+Make a note of each individual’s and firm’s background, services, and pricing.

-Once you’ve selected your nonprofit accountant, you’ll be able to work with them to develop the internal controls and financial data analysis you need for your organization to succeed.
-Then, you and your other staff members can get back to your mission!
+After selecting your nonprofit accountant, you’ll be able to work with them to develop the internal controls and financial data analysis you need for your organization to succeed.
+Then, you and your other staff members can get back to what matters most: furthering your mission!